 This process passes the silent installation command-line parameter (/qn) through setup.exe to the MSI package.
-For more information about setup.exe command-line parameters, see Appendix B, "InstallShield Professional for Windows Installer (IPWI) Command-Line Parameters," on page 49.
+For more information about setup.exe command-line parameters, see Appendix B, "InstallShield Command-Line Parameters," on page 41.
 This parameter can also be added to commands that use system variables instead of path names.